 3. Ferns Are Hardy And Don’t Need Much Attention

-A lack of or overabundance of moisture is possibly the single most significant deterrent to the thriving of a fern plant or colony.
-Working with professional landscapers is the best way to ensure the pairing of the right ferns with the right property.
+A lack of or overabundance of moisture is possibly the single most significant deterrent to thriving a fern plant or colony.
+Working with professional landscapers is the best way to ensure the pairing of suitable ferns with the right property.

 4. Ferns Can Restore “Injured” Properties

 Multiple studies have shown how ferns can filter toxins like heavy metals from land.
-Certain species of ferns such as marsh ferns provide excellent ground cover for very wet areas and can reduce damage from erosion.
+Certain ferns, such as marsh ferns, provide excellent ground cover for very wet areas and can reduce erosion.